nictuku/zmon/README.md

 Limitations
 -----------

-If the hardware or network becomes offline or zmon stops working for whatever reason, there is currently no way for users to know.
-This could be solved by adding a central server that receives heartbeats from zmons, but this is currently not available.
+If the hardware or network becomes offline or zmon stops working for whatever reason, users won't know.
+Work is being done to make Zmons frequently contact a _mothership_ that will be responsible for finding missing or dead agents.